 HOW I PARTICIPATE IN COUCHSURFING

 With the help of CS, I feel like I can understand cultures and I have become more interested in how people around the world live.
 When I lived in England, I found out about CS and when I moved to Japan, I immediately had CS friends.
-It was great.
 I hosted a lot in Tokyo from August 2008-August 2010 when I lived there.
 From May-August 2011, I lived in Germany.
 I couchsurfed all over Germany as well as Istanbul.
 I'm very thankful to all my hosts and surfers all over the world.
 I also surfed in several American cities in 2013 and again in 2015 in Asia when I was living in China.

 Lots of interests: I like the arts; I sing and dance and write poetry.
-I'm very interested in wind energy and renewable energy in general.
 I've studied the California electricity crisis in university and studied quite a bit about wind energy and environmental policy.
 For my Master's, I studied the German anti-nuclear movement and why people become involved in protest.
 I'm also a cycling maniac!
 Finally, I'm really interested in relationships - I have a blog where I give relationship advice.
 I'd like to become a therapist/counsellor and help couples improve their relationships.
 I also want to help people who want to become non-monogamous.

 Music, Movies, and Books